guneltugberk/IFlowP/README.md

 The `GasProperties` class is the core of the module.
 It includes:

 - **Initialization (`__init__`):**
-  Sets the gas specific gravity, calculates molecular weight, and determines pseudocritical properties using correlations (e.g.),
+  Sets the gas specific gravity, calculates molecular weight, and determines pseudocritical properties using Sutton's correlations as given in Key Equations 6.
-  $$ p_{pc} = 756.8 - 131\gamma - 3.6\gamma^2 $$
-  and
-  $$ T_{pc} = 169.2 + 349.5\gamma - 74\gamma^2 $$
 These correlations are common in reservoir engineering texts [1].

 - **z‑factor Calculation (`z_factor`):**
   Uses the Dranchuk–Abou-Kassem correlation.
 If the reservoir pressure and temperature fall outside the valid range, it falls back on the Beggs–Brill correlation [1].
 This step is critical since the z‑factor affects all subsequent calculations.

 - **Gas Formation Volume Factor (`Bg`):**
   Calculates the gas formation volume factor with the equation: